flab-yehyafarhat/Reading-Group/Optimization/README.md

 theoretical findings and demonstrate superior performance in terms of computational time, optimality, and the feasibility of the solution compared to existing approaches

+# End-to-End Feasible Optimization Proxies for Large-Scale Economic Dispatch

+Abstract—The paper proposes a novel End-to-End Learning and Repair (E2ELR) architecture for training optimization proxies for economic dispatch problems.
+E2ELR combines deep neural networks with closed-form, differentiable repair layers, thereby integrating learning and feasibility in an end-to-end fashion.
+E2ELR is also trained with self-supervised learning, removing the need for labeled data and the solving of numerous optimization problems offline.
+E2ELR is evaluated on industrysize power grids with tens of thousands of buses using an economic dispatch that co-optimizes energy and reserves.
+The results demonstrate that the self-supervised E2ELR achieves state-ofthe- art performance, with optimality gaps that outperform other baselines by at least an order of magnitude.
+Index Terms—Economic Dispatch, Deep Learning, Optimization Proxies